 Here’s one particular reason why that’s bad news: The plan would have given energy efficiency a significant boost, and that would have helped consumers keep their power bills down.
 In fact, it was estimated the plan would have saved the average American family nearly $85 on their annual energy bill in 2030.

 The EPA has promised to come up with a replacement sometime in the future—but the agency could drag its feet for years (and powerful interests are fighting against efficiency).
-That’s why we have to fight back.
 Washington needs to hear from Illinoisans who are concerned about their power bills.

-Please tell the White House to come up with a new plan to curb power plant emissions that emphasizes energy efficiency just as much as the Clean Power Plan.
+Please to come up with a new plan to curb power plant emissions that emphasizes energy efficiency just as much as the Clean Power Plan.